Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> style

 A `style` specifies the qualification style to give to the content and can use the style attribute format as it is.

+### <i class="fa fa-caret-right"></i> format

+A `format` is a pointer to a null-terminated multibyte string specifying how to interpret the value.
+It specifies the conversion format when outputting values.
+The format string conforms to C-style printf library functions, but depends on the espressif sdk implementation.
+The conversion specification is valid only in **%s** format.
+(Left and Right justification, width are also valid.)

 ## How to coding for the elements